mubashirzamir/docker-compose-laravel/README.md

 Next, navigate in your terminal to the directory you cloned this, and spin up the containers for the web server by running:

-- `docker-compose -f compose-development.yml --env-file .env-development up -d`
+- `docker-compose -f compose-development.yml --env-file .env.development up -d`

 Alternatively you can use the provided convenience script: